v-eraw/remindu/README.md

 # remindu
-A smart personal assistant for things you've forgotten or not actively thought about.
+A smart personal assistant for things you've forgotten or not actively thought about. built w/ flask + react

 "this app is literally just emulating my mom reminding me to take care of myself" -me